-If your property is in unincorporated King County and you want to undertake development activity, you will need to obtain approval from the King County Department of Permitting and Environmental Review (DPER) will coordinate review of applications for building permits, subdivisions, rezones, and lot-line adjustments and will require information demonstrating that sewer service is available to serve the property.
-If you are proposing to have an on-site wastewater treatment (septic) system, you will need to meet the minimum lot size, setback, and design requirements identified in the Seattle-King County Board of Health Regulations - Title 13.
+If your property is in unincorporated King County and you want to undertake development activity, you will need to obtain approval from the King County Department of Permitting and Environmental Review (DPER).
+DPER will coordinate review of applications for ((-)) building permits, subdivisions, rezones, and lot-line adjustments and will require information demonstrating that sewer service is available to serve the property.
+If you are proposing to have an on-site wastewater treatment (septic) system, you will need to meet the minimum lot size, setback, and design requirements identified in the ((Seattle-)) Code of the King County Board of Health ((Regulations)) - Title 13: On-Site Sewage.